NHSDigital/nhse-epr-integration/pages/token_validation.md

 [Home](../readme.md)

 [Back to Appendix 2](appendix2.md)

 # Token Validation

 On receiving a request, Epic must validate the identity of the local patient details against the details provided in the ID token passed in header `NHSD-ID-Token`.
-The requirements are:
+The valdation requirements are:

 | Step | Rule | Description | Standard Ref | Notes |
 |---|---|---|---|---|